Kripsii/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of the file iacta
+creates a file name containing the text Best Schoolending by a new line